Anal Fistula

 Diagnosis

-The aim of surgery is to close the anal fistula while avoiding harm to the sphincter muscles, the ring of muscles that open and close the anus result in loss of bowel control.
-The implantation of a seton, the use of a medical plug to seal the fistula, the removal of infection from the fistula, and allowing the fistula to heal naturally are a few of them.
+The aim of surgery is to heal the fistula while avoiding damage to the sphincter muscles, the ring of muscles that open and close the anus, which could potentially result in loss of bowel control.
+A few of them are seton placement, closure of the fistula with a medical plug, drainage of infection from the fistula, opening up the fistula to heal on its own, and laser technique.
+At MediCub, anal fistula doctors prefer to perform the fistula laser treatment because of its benefits or painless.